Brazilian Fazenda Jacaranda

 Varieties: Bourbon, Catuai, Mundo Novo, Icatu, Catucai

-Scale: Anual production of around 400 bags of 60kg
+Scale: Anual production potential of around 400 bags of 60kg

-The Franco family has produced coffee in these lands since 1860, originally at the Serra Negra Farm.
-Carlos Fernandes Franco inherited part of Serra Negra farm in 1969 and started the Jacarandá coffee farm.
+The Franco family has produced coffee since 1860, originally at the Serra Negra Farm.
+Carlos Fernandes Franco inherited part of Serra Negra farm in 1969 and started Jacarandá .
 He died in 2003 and was always passionate about nature and a true ecologist (also engineer who made huge bridges in the Amazon).
-He was the pioneer in organic coffee production in Brazil and the farm is organic since 1992.
-His grandson Cassio Franco Moreira has started agronomy college in 1995 already having a strong organic coffee influence.
+He was the pioneer in organic coffee production in Brazil and the farm has been organic since 1992.
+His grandson Cassio Franco Moreira started agronomy college in 1995 already having a strong organic coffee influence.